 - Typically, only delivered a subset of the performance data that you really wanted to collect from the router

 Model-driven telemetry overcomes those issues with the ability to expose the entire YANG model of the router over a streaming interface at shorter intervals and typically with less impact on router performance.

 At Accedian, we think model-driven telemetry is a great source of performance data, and a long overdue step.
-We support it on our SkyLIGHT DataHUB IQ platform, and we have done implementations for our customers where telemetry data is one of the sources of performance data that we analyze to help determine the root cause of performance issues.
+We support it on our Skylight performance analytics platform, and we have done implementations for our customers where telemetry data is one of the sources of performance data that we analyze to help determine the root cause of performance issues.